Skip to main content

 Overview

-Abundant research has shown that correctly using appropriate child restraints or seat belts is the single most effective way to save lives and reduce injuries in crashes.
+Abundant research has shown that correctly using an appropriate child restraint or seat belt is the single most effective way to save lives and reduce injuries in crashes.
 Lap and shoulder combination seat belts, when used, reduce the risk of fatal injury to front-seat passenger car occupants by 45% and the risk of moderate-to-critical injury by 50% (Kahane, 2015).
 For light-truck occupants, seat belts reduce the risk of fatal injury by 60% and moderate-to-critical injury by 65%.

-NHTSA estimates that correctly used child restraints are even more effective than seat belts in reducing fatalities to children.
-Child restraints reduce fatalities by 71% for infants younger than 1 year old and by 54% for children 1 to 4 years old in passenger cars.
-In light trucks the fatality reductions are 58% for infants and 59% for children 1 to 4 years old (NCSA, 1996; Kahane, 2015).
+NHTSA estimates that correctly used child restraints reduce fatalities by 71% for infants younger than 1 year old and by 54% for children 1 to 4 years old in passenger cars.
+In light trucks the fatality reductions are 58% for infants and 59% for children 1 to 4 years old (Kahane, 2015; National Center for Statistics and Analysis [NCSA], 1996;).
 In addition, research conducted by the Partners for Child Passenger Safety Program at the Children’s Hospital of Philadelphia found that belt-positioning booster seats reduce the risk of injury to children 4 to 8 years in crashes by 45% when compared to the effectiveness of seat belts alone (Arbogast et al., 2009).
 However, unrestrained children continue to be overrepresented in motor vehicle fatalities, which indicates that additional lives can be saved by increasing restraint use among children (Sauber-Schatz et al., 2014).

-In general, overall restraint use for children is higher than what is demonstrated in the adult population, particularly among the youngest children.
-In 2017 restraint use for children less than 13 years old was 90.1% (Li & Pickrell, 2018b).
-Restraint use ranged from 97.9% for infants under 1 year old, to 86.5% for children 8 to 12.
+Historically, overall restraint use for children was higher than what was demonstrated in the adult population.
+More recently, the rates have become similar.
+In 2021 restraint use for children younger than 13 was 89.8% (Boyle 2023).
+Restraint use ranged from 99.8% for infants under 1 year old, to 86.8% for children 8 to 12.
 In general, child restraint usage rates decline as children age.

-*Restraint use rates do not indicate correct use.
+Source: Boyle, 2023 (*Restraint use rates do not indicate correct use.)

 Despite high observed belt use rates, many unrestrained people die in crashes each year.
-In 2018 there were 22,697 passenger vehicle occupants killed in crashes (NCSA, 2020b).
-Of these, where restraint use was known, 47% were unrestrained.
-Of the 736 children in 2018 under 15 who died in passenger vehicles, 35% were unrestrained.
+In 2021 half (50%) of the 26,325 fatally injured passenger vehicle occupants with known restraint use were unrestrained (NCSA, 2023b).
+Of the 863 children under 15 who died in passenger vehicles in 2021 some 40% were unrestrained (NCSA, 2023b).